 There are two choices for voluntary liquidation that can be looked at as a potential best method to wind up a company:

 Members’ Voluntary Liquidation (MVL) – This process requires the involvement of an appointed insolvency practitioner and is used when a business is no longer required.
-The director must sign a declaration of solvency with reassurances from the insolvency practitioner towards the creditors that all bills can be paid within 12-months, and that all statutory obligations will be met.
+In an MVL, the director must sign a declaration of solvency with reassurances from the insolvency practitioner towards the creditors that all bills can be paid within 12-months, and that all statutory obligations will be met.

 Creditors’ Voluntary Liquidation (CVL) – The directors of a company can begin the process of a CVL, which allows them to engage with an Insolvency Practitioner of their choosing.
 A CVL is appropriate when the company is insolvent and is very unlikely to be rescued, or to recover.
 During the process of an insolvent liquidation the directors of the company must put the interest of creditors and shareholders above their own.
 Acting decisively in this manner to reduce the loss creditors face will much less likely lead to accusations of wrongful trading.